mrgloom/kaggle-dogs-vs-cats-caffe/README.md

 Test accuracy was measured on train-test split 80%-20%.

-1.learning_from_scratch is folder with models that were trained in NVIDIA DIGITS with Caffe backend.
+`learning_from_scratch` is folder with models that were trained in NVIDIA DIGITS with Caffe backend.

-2.finetuning is folder with models that were finetuned from models trained on ImageNet.
+`finetuning is folder` with models that were finetuned from models trained on ImageNet.

-3.feature_extraction is folder where CNN used only as feature extractor and SVM was used for training.